Sokndal Municipality: General information

-The parish of Soggendal (later Sokndal) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1845, the small lading place of Sogndal (population: 348) was separated from Sokndal as a municipality of its own.
-This left Sokndal with 2,819 residents.
-On 12 December 1868, a small part of Sokndal (population: 41) was transferred to neighboring Eigersund municipality.
-On 1 July 1944, the small lading place of Sogndal (population: 311) was reincorporated into Sokndal.
-In 1947, a small area in Sokndal (population: 7) was transferred to Eigersund.
-On 1 January 1967, the Tjørn farm (population: 10) was transferred from Eigersund to Sokndal.
+The parish of Soggendal (later spelled Sokndal) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+In 1845, the small ladested of Sogndal (population: 348) was separated from Sokndal Municipality to become a municipality of its own.
+This left Sokndal Municipality with 2,819 residents.
+On 12 December 1868, a small part of Sokndal Municipality (population: 41) was transferred to neighboring Eigersund Municipality.
+On 1 July 1944, the municipality of Sogndal ladested (population: 311) was reincorporated into Sokndal Municipality.
+In 1947, a small area in Sokndal Municipality (population: 7) was transferred to Eigersund Municipality.
+On 1 January 1967, the Tjørn farm (population: 10) was transferred from Eigersund Municipality to Sokndal Municipality.

 Name

 The municipality (originally the parish) is named after the Soknedalen valley (Sóknardalr) since the first Sokndal Church was built there.
 The first element is the genitive case of the river name Sókn (now Sokno).
 That river name is derived from the verb sœkja which means "to seek" or "to strive for".
 The last element is dalr which means "valley" or "dale".
 Thus, the meaning is "the valley with the river which seeks (finds/forces) its way".

 Historically, the name of the municipality was spelled Soggendal or Sogndal.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Sokndal.